Syllabus Resources

 Instructors are required by the College to track an accurate record of each student’s attendance.

-Instructors are also asked to report to the Assistant Dean the names of those students who are absent from class excessively, including those who are absent the equivalent of a full week of classes (three consecutive meetings for MWF or two consecutive meetings for T,TH class times).
-Use the Student Notice report via either Navigate or Report of Concern (via CentreNet).
+Instructors are also asked to report to the Associate Dean (Ian Wilson) the names of those students who are absent from class excessively, including those who are absent the equivalent of a full week of classes (three consecutive meetings for MWF or two consecutive meetings for T,TH class times).
+Faculty are required to submit the Student Notice report via either Navigate or Report of Concern (via CentreNet).

 Grading Policies—students should know their status in a course at any time after an assignment is returned.
 Explicit information on how grades will be determined should be provided, including use of + and – grading.
 You should let students know what the cut-offs are for earning each grade.